-indicates that new priority is greater than maximum priority specified at Link time.
+indicates that the new priority is greater than maximum priority specified at Link time.

-3.50 SET SLICE COMMAND
+3.56 SET SLICE COMMAND

 The SET SLICE command is used to invoke the time-slice scheduling option.
 For the Model 3200MPS System, the option applies to the CPU only.
-1 is zero or a decimal number from 20 to 65,536 specifying the time-slice allocated to each task.